yosspower/blog_crud_with_mongodb/Readme.md

 - `controllers/userController.js`: Controller functions for handling user authentification systeme.
 - `middleware/errHandler.js`: Error handling middleware.
 - `middleware/isAuth.js`: middleware for redirecting authentificated users back to profile .
+- `middleware/isAlowed.js`: middleware for checking if a user allowed to modify or delete that specific post .
 - `middleware/ensureToken.js`: middleware for stopping non-authentificated users from accessing routes that require authentication.
 - `middleware/log.js`: Log middleware that logs each request to the log.md file with the specific user.
 - `middleware/pageNotFound.js`: Middleware for handling 404 errors.